Si-SenorTN/Packages/src/Streamable/readme.md

 As soon as "Part" is streamed in, its position will be lerped halfway between origin and one stud on every axis, aka Vector3<0.5, 0.5, 0.5>.

+### None

 Following in suit (once again) with Roact, state can accept a special `None` key to remove something from a state update.
 This can be used to wipe a primitive type from state or clear a binding.

-Do note that bindings operate on their own, in this way its a bit different from Roact.
-Setting its key to `None` in a state table does **not** mark the binding as unseable, it simply disconnects its subscription.
+Do note that bindings can operate on their own, in this way its a bit different from Roact.
+Setting its key to `None` in a state table does **not** mark the binding as unseable, it simply disconnects its subscription that was changing state.

 Lets see how we can use the `None` key.

 ```lua
 local pos = Streamable.createBinding(Vector3.zero)